What’s Happening with Social Media? It’s sometimes hard to keep up with eCommerce trends but here are the best social media tools for this new year!

 Social eCommerce has been trying to break through for a while and finally, started to put its timid foot in the water last year.
 Towards the end of the year, it began to enjoy a wider spread and gained ground, in terms of racking up sales with social commerce.
 Online retailers began to witness substantial growth in sales by using eCommerce features like Facebook ad offerings (‘Canvas’ and a new shopping section), the Twitter Buy button and Pinterest Buyable pins.

 This new social commerce trend is projected to continue and grow in 2016.
 So, you should roll up your sleeves, figure out how it’s done, and make it work for you.
 Use every outlet your target audience frequents to promote your products.
 The more exposure, the better!

 An exciting new medium that has opened up for online marketers is a reality TV-esque version of social media – live streaming.
-If you’re planning to humanize your brand while building strong relationships, real-time video streaming is the way to go in 2016.
+If you’re planning to humanize your brand while building strong relationships, real-time video streaming is the way to go this coming year.
 Meerkat and Periscope (that Twitter recently acquired) are the two biggies in the live streaming arena.
 As new companies like blab.im, and most recently Facebook join in, live video streaming will only grow stronger.

 With the help of these real-time publishing apps, you can effectively show your audience the behind-the-scenes perspective, announce new product launches or simply broadcast anything that explains how your offerings can work to the viewer’s advantage.